the-road-to-learn-react/the-road-to-react/manuscript/react-modern/custom-hooks.md

 ## React Custom Hooks (Advanced)

-So far, we've covered the two most popular hooks in React: useState and useEffect. useState is used for values that change over time; useEffect is used to opt into the lifecycle of your components to introduce side-effects.
-We'll eventually cover more hooks that come with React, but next, we'll tackle **React custom Hooks** which means creating a hook yourself.
+Until now, we have delved into two of React's most popular hooks: useState and useEffect.
+The former proves valuable for managing values that undergo changes, while the latter facilitates the inclusion of side effects in the lifecycle of React components.
+While there are additional hooks provided by React, our upcoming focus will be on **React custom Hooks**, involving the creation of our own hooks tailored to specific requirements.

-We will use the two hooks that we already know to create a new custom hook called `useStorageState` which will keep the component's state in sync with the browser's local storage.
-We will start with how we want to use the hook in our App component:
+To illustrate this concept, we will leverage our understanding of useState and useEffect to craft a new custom hook dubbed `useStorageState`.
+The primary objective of this custom hook is to ensure the synchronization of a component's state with the local storage of the browser.
+We will initiate our exploration by outlining how we intend to utilize this hook within our App component:

 {title="src/App.jsx",lang="javascript"}
 ~~~~~~~